 Note that the reverse and delay circuits are likely to be digital and that there will be ADC and DACs are necessary.

 Like the other pedals, there is a feedback loop to feed the delayed signal back into the delay loop (note that it's the delayed signal rather than the reversed signal).
 The reverse delay pedal design also typically has an output mixer to blend the dry and affected signals together.

-The Danelectro Back Talk (link to check the price on Amazon) is a popular example of a reverse delay pedal.
+The Danelectro Back Talk is a popular example of a reverse delay pedal.

 What About Analog/Digital Hybrid Delay Pedals?